strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ### Delving deeper into findings from EDA

-#### 1. Evaluating the relationship between number of violations and number of crashes at same locations
+#### 1. Does higher number of violations lead to lower number of crashes at same locations?

+#### 2. Are speed violators also likely to violate red lights?

+#### 3. Why do some locations have much higher violations than others- understanding through demographics